 Picture Rocks was incorporated as a borough on September 27, 1875 from Wolf Township, but its history began a century earlier.
 The earliest settlers, who arrived in 1773, observed Indian pictographs (no longer existant) in the Muncy Creek valley, and the borough occupies the site of a Munsee Indian village.
 Evidence of this is found in the arrowheads and other relics that have been found in the vicinity of the creek.

-The town grew up around the factory and soon other manufacturers arrived to harness the water power provided by Muncy Creek.
+The town grew up around these factories and soon other manufacturers arrived to harness the water power provided by Muncy Creek.
 People interested in purchasing lots in Picture Rocks were required to sign an agreement stating that they would not open a saloon or engage in the trafficking of liquor.
 This law was made by the residents and founders of the town, a majority of them being Baptists.

 At the time of the borough’s creation, Center Street was considered the main street for travelers.
 The original homes built by the Burrows and Sprout families still exist along Center Street and are easy to identify based upon their square shape with low pitched roof often with a widow’s peak or lookout.